Ez3D-Rocketry/3-The-Ez3D/README.md

 7. Attach parachute to Recovery Harness

 **NOTE: Individual printers and filament have different tolerances** <br />
-**- Fit check items before assembly - if not, there are three options:**
+**- Fit check items before assembly.
+Options to adjust if necessary:**
+- Add tape to increase diameter
-- Remove some material by sanding
+- Remove material by sanding
 - If your printer has a scaling feature, use it to adjust the part size
-- Change the dimensions in the FreeCAD file
+- Change the dimensions in the FreeCAD file available

 ![IMG_8635](https://github.com/user-attachments/assets/fbd945e9-4d34-4a69-b7a3-35c2a349ed12)